Course

 Spiritual, Psychological and Family Issues in Hospice Care

 The diagnosis of a terminal illness can be overwhelming for the patient and family members on many levels (19).
 When someone is diagnosed with a terminal illness, people will naturally struggle through a variety of emotions, including anger and depression.
-Regrets on how a life was lived and a focus on missed opportunities can lead to a level of sadness that greatly diminishes a patient’s quality of life.
+Regrets about how Life was lived and focusing on missed opportunities can lead to sadness that greatly diminishes a patient’s quality of Life.

 Patient and family education is ongoing throughout the hospice care continuum.
-Respite care for the caregiver (of up to 5 days) is also an available benefit under hospice services.
+Respite care for the caregiver (up to 5 days) is also available under hospice services.
 Hospice respite occurs while the patient is cared for in a Medicare-certified inpatient facility.
-It is common for the hospice nurse to experience depression, fatigue, and anxiety during the treatment.
-The respite program allows them time away to take care of themselves by getting plenty of rest and stepping aside from the demands of care giving.
+Caregivers often experience depression, fatigue, and anxiety during hospice treatment.
+The respite program allows them time away to take care of themselves by getting plenty of rest and stepping aside from the demands of caregiving.

 Quiz Questions